Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 There are anecdotal reports from individuals who have used SSRIs to enhance their lucid dreaming experiences.
 Some have reported an increase in the frequency and intensity of their lucid dreams while taking SSRIs.
 They have described the experience as empowering and therapeutic, allowing them to explore and resolve emotional issues within the dream state.

 However, it is important to note that these are personal experiences and may not be representative of everyone’s experience.
 I would not recommend purposely taking SSRIs in the hope of lucid dreams but this is NOT because I believe they do not work.
 100% I do.
 I really think there is something to altering the balance of neurotransmitters that can cause dreams to appear more vivid.
-I said about giving up alcohol after long periods of binge drinking my dreams are SCARY!

 I think this is probably what happens with SSRIs too.
 When levels of serotonin start to become low dreams become more vivid.
 I think probably the vivid dreams maybe are some kind of computer program that runs whilst the body/brain carry out essential repairs.
-For restorative sleep you need to dream I think and the more your body needs repairs the more you dream.
-Although, I do think there is something more to lucid dreaming rather than some automatic program that runs.

 The link between SSRIs and lucid dreaming I think is an interesting one.
 While the research is still limited, the part about the serotonin system deactivating when people dream and even when people hallucinate is quite fascinating I think.
 Although, I do wonder what is actually happening here – there is a big difference between your brain switching your serotonin system off and purposely taking drugs to deplete your natural serotonin levels.